OEM GM Modules vs Salvage or Remanufactured

 • Unknown usage and environmental history

-• May retain latent security or configuration data
+• May retain latent VIN, security, or configuration data

 Programming and Configuration